DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/kallisto.png" style="border:none;" />
 </div>

-**Sept 12th** — __This class will meet in Hill 301__.
+**Sept 12th** *and* **19th** — __This class will meet in Hill 301__.
 I know what you're thinking: "please stop talking already!"
 Wish granted.
 In this class we'll finally get down to the business of installing and using [Kallisto](https://pachterlab.github.io/kallisto/about), a new program for memory-efficient mapping of your raw reads to a reference transcriptome.
 You'll carry out this mapping in class, right on your laptop.
 While reads are being mapped, we'll discuss what's happening 'under the hood' with Kallisto and how this compares to more traditional alignment methods.
 Lecture slides available [here](https://www.icloud.com/keynote/02_yytlVoDebEIXctpJFMIkrg#Lecture03%5FKallistoAlignments).

 <div style="clear:both"></div>